-Floating markets can be found at the Mekong Delta which has been there during the reign of Nguyen Dynasty on the 19th century.
+Floating markets can be found at the Mekong Delta which has been there during the reign of the Nguyen Dynasty in the 19th century.
 Traders load fresh goods by boats and do the bargains with buyers on the water.
-This is a very unique scene among travellers.
+This is a very unique scene among travelers.
 The sellers will present samples hung on a lateral bar to let potential buyers know what they sell.

 3. Water puppetry